-We finally did agree to split the cost, Jocko tried to stick me with the full cost at first.
+We finally did agree to split the cost, Jocko tried to stick me with the full amount at first.

 Until I explained to him that he never should of shown it to me without The Falconers permission.

-It was his house after all the bird was a guest at his home, not mine.
+It was his house after all. the bird was a guest at his home, not mine.